-The Department of Commerce continued to work with partner agencies in their efforts to expand the state's capacity to utilize longitudinal data in the assessment, reporting and evaluation of education, employment and training programs.
-In 2012, the North Carolina Department of Public Instruction was awarded a grant from the U.S. Department of Education to build a State Longitudinal Data System (SLDS).
-While NCDPI is the lead on the SLDS grant, the project is a collaborative effort of several entities including: the NCDPI, the North Carolina Community College System (NCCCS), the University of North Carolina General Administration (UNC GA), the North Carolina Independent Colleges and Universities (NCICU), and the North Carolina Department of Commerce (NCDOC).
-The goal of the system was to provide a mechanism to follow individuals across North Carolina's K-12 education system, Higher Education, and into the workforce.
-This information can be utilized to evaluate student achievement and progress as well as carry out institutional and program assessment.
-One of the goals of the SLDS grant project was to establish a link between the SLDS system and the employment-related data in CFS, which was completed through a joint effort between Commerce and the Government Data Analytics Center.
+The North Carolina Department of Public Instruction was awarded a grant from the U.S. Department of Education in 2012 to build a State Longitudinal Data System (SLDS).
+The goal of the system was to provide a mechanism to follow individuals across North Carolina's K-12 education system, higher education, and into the workforce.
+The SLDS project was able to establish a link between the system and the employment-related data in CFS, which was completed through a joint effort between Commerce and the Government Data Analytics Center (GDAC) within the Office of Information Technology Services.

-As part of its ongoing efforts to improve CFS, the Department of Commerce applied for and received a competitive grant with the U.S. Department of Labor's Employment and Training Administration through the Workforce Data Quality Initiative (WDQI) program.
-The grant was used to enhance the technology capabilities of CFS, to carry out additional research, and to fund the development of the North Carolina Tool for Online Workforce and Education Reporting (NC TOWER).
+As part of its ongoing efforts to improve CFS, the Department of Commerce applied for and received a competitive grant in 2013 with the U.S. Department of Labor's Employment and Training Administration through the Workforce Data Quality Initiative (WDQI) program.
+The grant was used to enhance the CFS technology capabilities and to fund the development of the North Carolina Tool for Online Workforce and Education Reporting (NC TOWER).
 NC TOWER is an online reporting system that provides employment and wage outcomes by program, degree and institution for North Carolina's public higher education systems.
-The WDQI grant period was completed in June 2017.